-Rainbows has a strong culture and awareness of safeguarding which is key to all work undertaken at both the hospice and within all associated areas and environments with vulnerable children; young people, families, visitors, staff and volunteers.
+Rainbows has a strong culture and awareness of safeguarding which is key to all work undertaken at both the hospice and within all associated areas and environments with children; young people; families; visitors; staff and volunteers.

 The recruitment of all staff, volunteers and trustees is robust and follows principles for Safe Recruiting; which include DBS checks, references, employment history and interviews.

-Whilst attending Rainbows, inviting us to your home or when visiting one of our shops or events, we always try to ensure that we make you (or someone you care for) feel safe and free from harm.
+Whilst attending Rainbows, inviting us to your home; donating or when visiting one of our shops or events, we always try to ensure that we make you (or someone you care for) feel safe and free from harm.

-Our staff and volunteers will always do their best to ensure your visit or the provision of care and support goes without incident.
-However; should you ever feel unsafe or an issue presents itself, please inform an appropriate member of staff as soon as possible - so these are resolved and any appropriate action is taken.
+Our staff and volunteers will always do their best to ensure that your visit or the provision of care and support goes without incident.
+However; should you ever feel unsafe or an issue presents itself, please inform an appropriate member of staff as soon as possible.
+You will be listened to without judgement and your concern will be taken seriously.